thomas-melville/myNotes/General/Career_Development/Camunda/camunda.md

-External Task Pattern allows you to develop and operate your microservice completely decoupled from the engine and let them pull the work via REST whenever it suits them
+External Task Pattern allows you to develop and operate your microservice completely decoupled from the engine and let them pull the work via REST whenever it suits them The BPMN contains a task of type External, which points to a topic on a message bus.
+The External task service registers with the engine

 Workflows are described in BPMN which is basically xml, you can visualize it using the Modeler Create Classes which implement JavaDelegate and put their fqdn in the BPMN workflow to link them when the workflow is executed